jairov4/puj-ca-de1-audio-pump/README.md

   3. Diagram your custom circuit in a new block diagram file.
   4. Create a new symbol file for your custom circuit, instance it and connect it to the memory interface in `build/puj-ca-de1-audio-pump.bdf`
   5. If you are using Quartus II Web Edition, you need to disable Signal Tap II feature of the project to compile succesfully.
+  6. Create a new waveform simulation file only to test your single custom circuit implementation.

 Pins are already assigned for Terasic DE1 board.
 Audio device is initialized during startup.